 Down through the ages, this “rebel shrug” has fortified many successful creeds – Buddhism, Christianity, Sufism, John Lennonism and Fo’-Shizzle-my-Nizzlism.
 The idea is this: Life is short and complicated and nobody knows what to do about it.
 So don’t do anything about it.
 Just take it easy, man.
 Stop worrying so much whether you’ll make it into the finals.
 Kick back with some friends and some oat soda and whether you roll strikes or gutters, do your best to be true to yourself and others – that is to say, abide.

-Incidentally, the term “dude” is commonly agreed to refer to both genders.
-Most linguists contend that “Dudette” is not in keeping with the parlance of our times.
+Incidentally, the term “dude” is commonly agreed to refer to all genders.
+Most linguists contend that the diminutive “dudette” is not in keeping with the parlance of our times.

 Learn more about Dudeism:

 Dudeism in the World Religion and Spirituality Encylopedia